 Participating Members for whatever reason may miss a monthly payment from time to time.
 The current plan allows for a 60 day grace period to make up any missed monthly payments.

 Administrative & Transaction Costs

-All administrative and transaction fees (fees) are included in your monthly premium.
-These fees cover the costs associated with, but not limited to, premium processing, premium returns, postage, policy correspondence, claims advocacy and other ancillary expenses associated with the administration of your elections.
-These monthly fees are applied to all coverages shown on the Summary of Benefits & Rates.
+All administrative and transaction fees are included in your monthly payment.
+These fees cover the costs associated with, but not limited to, monthly cost processing, monthly cost returns, postage, policy correspondence, claims advocacy and other ancillary expenses associated with the administration of your elections.
+These monthly fees are applied to all coverages shown in the rates calculator on the Benefits & Costs page.